Only Social Work applicants need to pay for their DBS. It costs £46 and can be purchased on our online store.

 On this course, you'll be taught and supported by leading academics and nurses.
 You’ll apply your learning in a variety of clinical and health care settings, including placements on general medical and surgical wards, critical care areas such as A&E departments or intensive care units in leading NHS Trusts and hospitals across London.
 You may also spend this time in community placements or services for the care of elderly people.

 Some compulsory skills sessions may take place in the evening.

-This module provides understanding of the structure and function of main body systems and how the human body maintains homeostasis.
-The content of this module has been selected and developed to equip you with the necessary knowledge to inform your nursing practice and for progression throughout the programme.
+This module provides you with an understanding of the structure and function of main body’s systems and how the human body maintains homeostasis.
+The content of this module has been selected and developed to equip you with the necessary knowledge to inform your nursing practice and progression throughout the programme.
 This knowledge will enable you to go on to develop an understanding of pathophysiological processes and the fundamentals of pharmacology.
-You’ll be supported in your learning with extensive use of teaching strategies such as key-lectures, workbooks and e-learning.
+You will be supported in your learning with extensive use of teaching strategies such as key-lectures, workbooks and e-learning.

 - Professional skills for adult nursing

 In this module you’ll be equipped with the essential and professional skills and knowledge that underpins contemporary nursing practice across the adult life span.
 Introducing key issues in providing safe and high quality care to older people including the assessment of delirium, dementia, and risk of falling, continence and key basic interventions to manage these conditions in older people.
 Using safe, simulated environments, supervised placement experiences, and independent learning opportunities, you’ll be enabled to develop and expand your knowledge, practical ability and professional attitudes in promoting high quality care.

 - Communication for nursing